 #2 – Use lower ISOs if possible

 As you increase the ISO on your camera, the noise in your images will also increase.
-In newer SLRs, this noise usually becomes pretty noticeable once you get past ISO 400.
+With newer SLRs, this noise usually becomes pretty noticeable once you get past ISO 800.
 So, to avoid noise, use the lower ISOs available on your camera.

 But, don’t be afraid to use higher ISOs when you truly need them.
 They come in handy when you need faster shutter speeds, like when you’re photographing birds or wildflowers.
-Even the extremely high ISOs (ISO 3200 or higher) have good uses: nighttime photography.
+Even the extremely high ISOs (ISO 3200 or higher) are useful for some types of images (such as photographing the night sky with lots of stars).

 #3 – Only sharpen areas of the image that need it